elixir-lang/elixir-lang.github.com/getting-started/modules-and-functions.markdown

 IO.puts Math.zero?(0.0)       #=> ** (FunctionClauseError)
 ```

+*The trailing question mark in `zero?` means that this function returns a boolean; see [Naming Conventions](https://hexdocs.pm/elixir/master/naming-conventions.html#trailing-question-mark-foo).*

 Giving an argument that does not match any of the clauses raises an error.

 Similar to constructs like `if`, named functions support both `do:` and `do`/`end` block syntax, as [we learned `do`/`end` is a convenient syntax for the keyword list format](/getting-started/case-cond-and-if.html#doend-blocks).
 For example, we can edit `math.exs` to look like this: